intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 The following principle applies not just to the implementation of a protocol, but to the design and specification of the protocol.

-> Protocol designs and implementations should be maximally strict.
+> Protocol designs and implementations should fail noisily in response to bad or undefined inputs.

 Though less pithy than Postel's formulation, this principle is based on the lessons of protocol deployment.
 The principle is also based on valuing early